arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 #### Opta™ Basic Configuration

 To configure the Modbus TCP communication, we need to know the IP address of each Opta™.
-If you attach Opta™ to your computer using the RJ-45 cable and the Ethernet switch and leave the ethernet configuration as default, the external *Dynamic Host Configuration Protocol (DHCP)* server will provide an IP address by assigning automatically for Opta™.
+When Opta™ is connected to a computer using the RJ-45 cable and the Ethernet switch, and the ethernet configuration is left as default, an IP address is automatically provided to Opta™ by the external *Dynamic Host Configuration Protocol (DHCP)* server.
 You will need to scan for the address and use that IP address as the device address of Opta™.
+To find the automatically assigned IP address, it is possible to use this [scanner](https://angryip.org/) to identify the address.

 Opta™ can also be configured manually with a specific IP address.
 This method is viable to assign devices with specific addresses to operate under certain policies if required.
-To do this, you need to define the IP setting by effectuating the sketch found within the `Resources` tab of the PLC IDE.
+For this configuration, the IP setting must be defined by using the sketch found within the `Resources` tab of the PLC IDE.
 The following image shows what the configuration could look like inside the sketch.

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

 If the IP address for Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
 The information set under the IPv4 configuration follows the gateway setting.
-You have to ensure a stable connection with Opta™ using the PLC IDE to develop the project.
+A stable connection with Opta™ using the PLC IDE is essential for project development.
 The following image shows a configuration example on Windows 11 operating system:

 ![Windows IP Manual IP Configuration](assets/plcide_ip_manual_config.png)

 The configured IP address for Opta™ also serves to connect and develop within the Arduino PLC IDE environment.
 The Modbus TCP option must be activated and set with Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
-The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.
+The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command using a terminal.

 ![Arduino PLC IDE - Device Connection Procedure](assets/opta_plcide_device_connection_master.gif)

 Keep in mind that the correct configuration is key to work with PLC IDE and Opta™.
-Once the properties of Opta™ devices are correctly set, you will be able to connect to Opta™ and two devices' states without any issue.
+Once the properties of Opta™ devices are correctly set, we will be able to connect to Opta™ and two devices' states without any issue.

 #### Modbus TCP Master and Slave Mode

-The following image will show how the PLC IDE will greet you when accessing the Modbus TCP configuration panel.
+The image below shows the interface we'll encounter when accessing the Modbus TCP configuration panel in the PLC IDE.

 ![Arduino PLC IDE - Modbus Role Configuration](assets/opta_plcide_ethernet_config.svg)